Austin-BG/SearchGuild/README.md

 CREDITS:

 Mod created by Scheele, Austin and the Arcanecoast Team.
-- Scheele – author of the idea and script text
+- Scheele – author of the idea and dialog texts
-- Austin – coding, additions to the script
+- Austin – coding, additions to the dialog texts
 - Gorion – maps of new locations
 - Tipun – technical assistance
 - Alisia – additions